-With prior approval from the Vice President for Instruction, Academic Directors may teach during 8 am to 5 pm, Monday through Friday, without additional compensation.
+With prior approval from the Vice President of Academics, Academic Directors may teach during 8 am to 5 pm, Monday through Friday, without additional compensation.
 Academic Directors must obtain approval each semester to teach.
 After 5pm, Academic Directors may teach one class per semester with compensation (supplemental contract).
-Approval to teach after 5 pm must be obtained by the Vice President for Instruction.
+Approval to teach after 5 pm must be obtained by the Vice President of Academics.